Cheap flights to Catania (CTA) from £11

 Filter by

-Prices shown below were available within the past 3 days for the period specified and should not be considered the final price offered.
+The prices shown on this page were available within the last 20 days for the specified periods and should not be considered the final price offered.
 Please note that availability and prices are subject to change.

 Popular flight routes to Catania

-Flights from Bologna to Catania
+Flights from London to Catania

 Prime price per passenger